• Home

 Foco: Cardboard container.
 From Thailand.
 Not listed as organic.
 No added sugar/preservatives.
 Various sizes. $0.07/Fl Oz.

-• Comments: “Bland”, ” Watery”, “Not offensive but not particularly good”, It lacking something to make it stand out from the pack”, “Ok for the price, but not particularly enjoyable”.
+- Comments: “Bland”, ” Watery”, “Not offensive but not particularly good”, It lacks something to make it stand out from the pack”, “Ok for the price, but not particularly enjoyable”.

 Full Circle Market: Cardboard container.
 Contains ascorbic acid.
 Not organic.
-Origin not clear. $0.10/Fl Oz.
+The origin is not clear. $0.10/Fl Oz.

-Kirkland (Costco): cardboard container.
+Kirkland (Costco): The cardboard container, not the one that is refrigerated.
 Sold in packs of 12.
 This is the non-refrigerated version.
 Product of the Philippines.
 Cardboard container.
 11.1 oz.
 Organic coconut water, organic sugar, Ascorbic Acid (Vitamin C).
 Advertised as “99% juice”.
 The tasting panel argued over this one and ended up being split 50/50.
 Vitamin C usually gives a nasty aftertaste and this followed that trend.
 The biggest critics are from those on the panel who grew up in Thailand and the Philippines”.

 Kroger brand – Simple Truth: cardboard container, organic, no additives.
 Philipines.
 This was so similar to Thirsty Buddha (below) that we think it may be the same company.
 In our 2019 tasting, it was $.89.
 In 2020, $1.50, and the taste has gone downhill. $0.24/Fl Oz.